numengo/cc-py-setup/README.rst

 * It installs command line tools to recreate visual studio projects, create new files according to a template, clean code, run tests, build distributions, etc...

-* It manages different django-cms versions in tox

 * This is largely designed to address this `blog post about packaging python